inducer/loopy/doc/ref_kernel.rst

 Loops are (by default) entered exactly once.
-This is necessary to preserve dependency semantics--otherwise e.g. a fetch could happen inside one loop nest, and then the instruction using that fetch could be inside a wholly different loop nest.
+This is necessary to preserve dependency semantics--otherwise e.g. a fetch could happen inside one loop nest, and then the statement using that fetch could be inside a wholly different loop nest.

 .. _isl-syntax: